Mint

 When grown as a crop, drills should be 2 inches deep and 12-15 inches apart.
 Drop bits of rootstock every 6-12 inches and cover.

 Each autumn, cut off the tops of the plant near the ground and dress liberally with manure, compost or rich soil.
-For best productiont results, mint beds should be renewed or changed every 5-6 years.
+For best production results, mint beds should be renewed or changed every 5-6 years.

-Propagation.
+Mint Propagation.

-When harvesting for the purpose of drying your mint, the stems should be cut on a dry day onces the morning dew has evaporated when the plants are approaching full bloom.
-It's best not to cut leaves during damp weather as there is a risk of the leaves turning black.
+When harvesting for the purpose of drying your mint, the stems should be cut on a dry day once the morning dew has evaporated when the plants are approaching full bloom.
+It’s best not to cut mint leaves during damp weather as there is a risk of the leaves turning black.

-Mint Uses
+Mint Uses.

 Mint Leaves.

 Fresh mint is often served as a compliment for lamb and is also used for flavoring soups, stews and sauces for meats.
+Some regions of the world keep pulverized mint on their tables for dusting upon gravies and soups, particularly pea and bean purees.